A. Richard Newton: Career

-University of California, Berkeley awarded Newton a PhD in 1978 and, unusually, an Engineering Faculty position as well.
+Berkeley awarded Newton a PhD in 1978 and, unusually, an Engineering Faculty position as well.
 He was appointed assistant professor in 1978, associate professor in 1982 and full professor in the Department of Electrical Engineering and Computer Sciences in 1985.
 He chaired the department from 1999 to 2000, and was dean of the College of Engineering and the Roy W. Carlson Professor of Engineering from 2000 until his death.

-Robert Birgeneau, Chancellor of UC Berkeley described him as, "Dynamic and entrepreneurial, he understood the power of engineering and technology in entirely new ways, and he connected them to addressing society's toughest problems.
+Robert Birgeneau, Berkeley's Chancellor, described him as, "Dynamic and entrepreneurial, he understood the power of engineering and technology in entirely new ways, and he connected them to addressing society's toughest problems.
 The vibrancy of his thinking shaped my own ideas about what engineering is and what it can be.
 This [his death] is an enormous loss for those at UC Berkeley, for California, and indeed for the international engineering community."

 Personal

 Newton was born in 1951 at Gardenvale, Victoria to Rodger and Bette Newton.
 He was married to Petra Michel, and had two daughters.

 He died at 55 due to pancreatic cancer at the University of California, San Francisco Medical Center.